droonga/droonga.org/reference/1.0.3/commands/search/index.md

 You can put multiple search queries in a `search` request.

-On the {{ site.droonga_version }}, all search results for a request are returned in one time.
+On the 1.0.3, all search results for a request are returned in one time.
 In the future, as an optional behaviour, each result can be returned as separated messages progressively.

 ### Parameters of each query {#query-parameters}